Docs API Fuzzing

 Safety

-• Never fuzz production databases.
-Always use a staging or test environment.
+• Never fuzz production systems.
+Always use a staging or test environment with a disposable database.
+Fuzzing can corrupt data, delete records, or crash services.

 • If the target becomes unreachable (10 consecutive connection errors), the engine automatically aborts.